AlwaysSany/huggingface-local-embedding/README.md

 - This project is tested with Python 3.13.3 but should work with Python 3.11+.
 - I haved used huggingface sentence-transformers for embedding.
 You can use any other embedding model from huggingface, see https://huggingface.co/models?library=sentence-transformers for more details.
-- I have used FastAPI for the API.
-- I have used Uvicorn for the server.
-- I have used Pyngrok for the ngrok server.
-- I have used Docker for the containerization.
-- I have used Docker Compose for the containerization.

 ---